pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 My business ‘strategy’ is that a happy customer is better than an unhappy one, and that I’d rather have some money from you than none.
 (Relatedly, that’s also why Kinopio offers student/financial needs discounts).

+The lifetime plan is priced at ~3✕ the yearly price because that was the average churn length at the time.
+But I think in general 3-4 years is a good starting point because you get a nice sounding number that is high enough so that only <10% of new customers choose it, while stilling feeling anchored to the lower subscription prices.

 # Financial Engineering, for Good

 Software designers and engineers regular build products with original ideas and choose to make their jobs harder, by increasing code complexity, so that users can have an inviting, easier-to-use, and lower-friction, time using it.